 Immediately thereafter and each year since, former slaves and their descendants in Texas held celebrations involving prayer, singing of spirituals, feasting, and dance.
 Over time, this local celebration started to spread until Black communities across the country were participating in various levels of activity commemorating this date.
 Juneteenth celebrations decreased in the 1960s overshadowed by the Civil Rights Movement but regained some momentum when Martin Luther King Jr.’s Poor People’s Campaign held a Juneteenth Solidarity Day in 1968.
 In 1980, Texas declared Juneteenth a state holiday.
-Today 47 states and Washington, DC, recognize Juneteenth as a state or ceremonial holiday.
+The U.S. House of Representatives today passed legislation that will make June 19 a national holiday.
+The Senate had passed the measure on Tuesday.
+Forty-seven states and Washington, DC, already recognized it as a state or ceremonial holiday.

 Whether this year is your first time celebrating or it continues a long tradition for your community, 2021 feels different.
 Following a year of civil unrest and renewed advocacy for racial justice, Juneteenth has taken on new significance for the African American community.
 Since Juneteenth takes place on a Saturday, the Covenant has set aside Wednesday, June 16 as a Day of Observance for staff members to learn, engage, celebrate, and remember the significance of Juneteenth together.
 Personally, my family and I are excited to be attending our first Juneteenth celebration in our community, and it is my hope that Americans of all ethnicities will join in the celebration.